ReinaSparklechu/loginPageDemo/README.md

 # Login Page Demo for DXC technology

-This repository contains both the front and backend of the login page assessment requested.
+This repository contains both the front and backend of the login application assessment requested.
 The demo can be accessed at the following URL: https://phenomenal-pony-11b2ff.netlify.app/

 ## Demo Features
+- Login functionality
-- Login and session stored in a cookie
+- Session stored in a cookie
+- Single page application
 - Welcome page shows username, fullname and roles
 - Managers are able to view a list of users that are under them
 - Http Basic security